 Brown Angel Skin & Hair clean beauty moisturizers are made with organic plant-derived ingredients that are naturally rich in vitamins, essential fatty acids, antioxidants & antibacterial, antimicrobial, anti-fungal properties.

 Brown Angel Skin & Hair Aromas by Starlets™ feature an African American actress in a rare scene from a 'race film' from the first Black Cinema pictures of the early 20th century!

-Handcrafted and organic, Brown Angel skin care products nurture sensitive skin conditions like eczema & psoriasis and penetrate deep into your skin supporting elasticity, moisture retention, and tissue repair, while reducing inflammation, acne, wrinkles, fine lines, and hyper-pigmentation.
+Handcrafted and organic, Brown Angel skin care products nurture sensitive skin conditions like eczema & psoriasis and penetrate deep into your skin supporting elasticity, moisture retention, and tissue repair, while reducing inflammation, acne, wrinkles, fine lines, and hyperpigmentation.

-Brown Angel hair care products repair dry and damaged hair and split ends, moisturizing curls, and soothing scalp irritation with clean ingredients that encourage hair growth.
+Brown Angel hair care products repair dry and damaged hair and split ends, moisturizing textured curls, and soothing scalp irritation with clean ingredients that encourage hair growth.

-The films featured on Aromas by Starlets labels are specifically from African American 'race films' - from a brief era and cinematic genre in American history when these films were exclusively produced, written, directed, performed, and distributed by and for African American audiences.
+The films featured on Aromas by Starlets labels are specifically from African American 'race films' - from a brief era and cinematic genre in American history when there were films that were exclusively produced, written, directed, performed, and distributed by and for African American audiences.
 Though the films can be problematic in complex ways, a reflection of the culture they were crafted in, I think it is important to cherish and preserve this work, uplift and share knowledge of the womxn in the films, and make space for critical discussion about Black art, business, and identity. "

 - Angela Brown